urvashibala/FinalSandSimulator/README.md

 # FinalSandSimulator
-Physics-based interactive CA particle system.
+A physics-based interactive cellular-automata particle system!

 ## SETUP
 Run the code for the given files in p5.js web editor, or directly visit these links: